top of page

 Oliver Markson

-Born in London, his initial piano studies took place under the tutelage of the Canadian pianist/composer, Douglas Finch, who also advised him in composition.
-He continued to develop these two fields in an undergraduate course at the Royal Academy of Music, where he studied piano with Tatiana Sarkissova and composition with Graham Williams.
-During this period he was awarded first prize in the EPTA competition.
-In addition to summer courses with Bernard Flavigny, the distinguished protégé of Alfred Cortot and Olivier Messiaen, his graduate studies took him to New York where he completed a Masters course at the Manhattan School of Music working with Marc Silverman.
-Remaining in New York he completed a doctorate at the CUNY Graduate Center where his principle teachers were Ursula Oppens and Gerald Robbins.
-His dissertation "A Study of Nikolai Medtner's Compositional Technique: Form and Narrative in Tales" was supervised by musicologist Richard Kramer.
-In following the tradition of the composer Medtner's own performances, Oliver Markson gave a final doctoral recital consisting entirely of Medtner's songs and solo piano works.
+Born in London, Oliver Markson’s initial studies in piano and composition took place under the tutelage of Canadian pianist/composer Douglas Finch.
+In his undergraduate course at the Royal Academy of Music he studied with Tatiana Sarkissova in piano and Graham Williams in composition.
+During this period, he was awarded first prize in the European Piano Teacher’s Association (EPTA) competition.
+Since moving to New York in 2007, he completed a Masters course at the Manhattan School of Music studying with Marc Silverman, and a Doctoral course at the Graduate Center City University New York (CUNY) studying with Ursula Oppens and Gerald Robbins.
+His musical theory and philosophy-based dissertation “A Study of Nikolai Medtner's Compositional Technique: Form and Narrative in Tales” was supervised by musicologist Richard Kramer.
+In following the tradition of Medtner’s own performances, his final doctoral recital consisted entirely of Medtner songs and solo piano works.
+Extending from the philosophical portion of his dissertation, he has since lectured on the relationship between ‘subject matter’ and ‘content’.
+Having first been inspired to play the piano by works of Debussy, Oliver Markson furthered his devotion to this music in his studies with Bernard Flavigny, the distinguished protégé of Alfred Cortot and Olivier Messiaen.

 bottom of page